9 of the Best Investing Books of All Time

 Bogle describes the simplest and most effective investment strategy for building wealth over the long term: buy and hold, at very low cost, a mutual fund that tracks a broad stock market Index such as the S&P 500.

-Bogle offers invaluable guidance that you can use to get your fair share of stock market returns in a relatively short read.
+Bogle offers invaluable guidance that you can use to get your share of stock market returns in a relatively short read.

 Best on Real Estate Investing: The Book on Rental Property Investing